-The curtain rose to a still Isabelle Huppert as Mary, Queen of Scots, in silhouette at the back of the stage – swan-like – a simultaneously elegant and jarring beginning to an exhilarating 90 minutes of theatre.
-I found myself reviewing a review, as Mary, in her final days of incarceration at Fotheringhay Castle in Scotland at the hands of her cousin Elizabeth I, looks back at her life from beginning to its pending end.
+The curtain rises to a still Isabelle Huppert as Mary, Queen of Scots, in silhouette at the back of the stage – swan-like – a simultaneously elegant and jarring beginning to an exhilarating 90 minutes of theatre.
+I find myself reviewing a review, as Mary, in her final days of incarceration at Fotheringhay Castle in Scotland at the hands of her cousin Elizabeth I, looks back at her life from beginning to its pending end.

 Isabelle Huppert in Mary Said What She Said.
 Photo © Lucie Jansch